Resilience in Life

 “Education is not the filling of a pail, but the lighting of a fire.” – W.B.
 Yeats

 This is an important stage in a child’s life and we believe strongly that the happiness of your child is paramount as they make the transition from home to nursery.

 We make sure the children have visited The Willow prior to the start of term, ensuring that they have

 familiarised themselves with the setting, the teachers and some of the children.

 Together with the parents we complete a Profile for each child which ensures that from the start we know as much about them as possible and how best to make sure their transition to school is a happy one.

-We use this brilliant and very successful method that helps to develop the emotional intelligence and well-being of the children.
+We use the brilliant RULER approach at The Willow Nursery.
+It helps to develop the emotional intelligence and well-being of the children.

 RULER is an acronym and stands for: